David S. Taylor Sells 50,000 Shares of The Procter & Gamble Company (NYSE:PG) Stock

-The Procter & Gamble Company (NYSE:PG) Chairman David S. Taylor sold 50,000 shares of the company’s stock in a transaction dated Wednesday, November 10th.
-The shares were sold at an average price of $146.00, for a total value of $7,300,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+The Procter & Gamble Company (NYSE:PG) Chairman David S. Taylor sold 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 16th.
+The stock was sold at an average price of $148.00, for a total transaction of $7,400,000.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.

-Procter & Gamble (NYSE:PG) last announced its quarterly earnings data on Monday, October 18th.
-The company reported $1.61 earnings per share for the quarter, beating the consensus estimate of $1.59 by $0.02.
-Procter & Gamble had a return on equity of 31.49% and a net margin of 18.33%.
-The business had revenue of $20.34 billion during the quarter, compared to analyst estimates of $19.87 billion.
+Procter & Gamble (NYSE:PG) last issued its earnings results on Monday, October 18th.
+The company reported $1.61 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.59 by $0.02.
+The company had revenue of $20.34 billion for the quarter, compared to analysts’ expectations of $19.87 billion.
+Procter & Gamble had a net margin of 18.33% and a return on equity of 31.49%.
+The firm’s revenue was up 5.3% compared to the same quarter last year.
 During the same period in the prior year, the company earned $1.63 earnings per share.
-Procter & Gamble’s revenue was up 5.3% compared to the same quarter last year.
-As a group, equities research analysts predict that The Procter & Gamble Company will post 5.92 earnings per share for the current year.
+Sell-side analysts expect that The Procter & Gamble Company will post 5.92 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently made changes to their positions in PG.
-Capital Directions Investment Advisors LLC bought a new position in shares of Procter & Gamble in the third quarter worth $27,000.
-University of Texas Texas AM Investment Managment Co. bought a new position in shares of Procter & Gamble in the third quarter worth $29,000.
-Paragon Wealth Strategies LLC bought a new position in shares of Procter & Gamble in the second quarter worth $33,000.
-KB Financial Partners LLC bought a new position in shares of Procter & Gamble in the first quarter worth $41,000.
-Finally, Monumental Financial Group Inc. bought a new position in shares of Procter & Gamble in the second quarter worth $47,000.
-62.94% of the stock is owned by institutional investors and hedge funds.
+Several equities research analysts have issued reports on the stock.
+Truist boosted their price objective on shares of Procter & Gamble from $140.00 to $145.00 and gave the stock a “hold” rating in a research note on Monday, August 2nd.
+Truist Securities boosted their target price on shares of Procter & Gamble from $140.00 to $145.00 and gave the stock a “hold” rating in a research report on Monday, August 2nd.
+Morgan Stanley boosted their target price on shares of Procter & Gamble from $160.00 to $161.00 and gave the stock an “overweight” rating in a research report on Tuesday, September 7th.
+Berenberg Bank reissued a “hold” rating and set a $146.00 target price on shares of Procter & Gamble in a research report on Wednesday, October 20th.
+Finally, Zacks Investment Research raised shares of Procter & Gamble from a “hold” rating to a “buy” rating and set a $147.00 target price on the stock in a research report on Tuesday, October 5th.
+Ten analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $149.41.

-Several equities research analysts recently commented on PG shares.
-Evercore ISI restated a “buy” rating and set a $163.00 target price on shares of Procter & Gamble in a research report on Sunday, September 12th.
-Truist upped their price target on Procter & Gamble from $140.00 to $145.00 and gave the stock a “hold” rating in a research note on Monday, August 2nd.
-Berenberg Bank reaffirmed a “hold” rating and set a $146.00 price target on shares of Procter & Gamble in a research note on Wednesday, October 20th.
-Credit Suisse Group upped their price target on Procter & Gamble from $135.00 to $145.00 and gave the stock a “neutral” rating in a research note on Monday, August 2nd.
-Finally, Deutsche Bank Aktiengesellschaft dropped their price target on Procter & Gamble from $163.00 to $160.00 and set a “buy” rating on the stock in a research note on Wednesday, October 20th.
-Ten analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of “Hold” and an average target price of $149.41.
+Institutional investors have recently added to or reduced their stakes in the company.
+Capital Directions Investment Advisors LLC bought a new position in shares of Procter & Gamble during the third quarter worth about $27,000.
+University of Texas Texas AM Investment Managment Co. bought a new position in shares of Procter & Gamble during the third quarter worth about $29,000.
+Paragon Wealth Strategies LLC bought a new position in shares of Procter & Gamble during the second quarter worth about $33,000.
+KB Financial Partners LLC bought a new position in shares of Procter & Gamble during the first quarter worth about $41,000.
+Finally, Monumental Financial Group Inc. bought a new position in shares of Procter & Gamble during the second quarter worth about $47,000.
+Institutional investors and hedge funds own 62.94% of the company’s stock.

 Procter & Gamble Co engages in the provision of branded consumer packaged goods.
 It operates through the following segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers hair, skin, and personal care.
 The Grooming segment comprises of shave care like female and male blades and razors, pre and post shave products, and appliances.